 SITE researchers currently work within the areas of entrepreneurship (the Sten K. Johnson Centre for Entrepreneurship - a cornerstone of SITE), strategic management, research policy, organisation, and informatics.

-- Strengthen, develop and coordinate cocreation with firms, industries and public agencies.
-The objective is to significantly increase collaboration with these stakeholders, in order to gain a better understanding of changes.
+Strengthen, develop and coordinate co-creation with firms, industries and public agencies.
+The objective is to significantly increase collaboration with these stakeholders, in order to gain a better understanding of change.

-- Strive to expand the network of academic partnerships worldwide for the purpose of multidiscipline but also in order to be closer to places where important things happen first.
-This means we are a truly global research group with empirical outposts in Europe, Asia, North America and Africa.
+- Strive to expand the network of academic partnerships worldwide for the purpose of multidisciplinarity, in order to be closer to where key issues are initially manifested.
+We are a truly global research group with empirical outposts in Europe, Asia, North America and Africa.

-- Seach out to instances of society and take the socalled third mission of cocreation with society, seriously.
+- Reach out to society and take the third mission of co-creation with society, seriously.

-At SITE, the idea is to work closely with our external stakeholders.
-We want to be where the action is and be a factor and a part of change.
-This means we have projects centred upon a range of projects connected to large and small firms, start-up ventures, mature as well as new industries, public and private organisations, and instances related to technology investment and usage in artefacts and applications, and more.
+By working closely with our stakeholders, SITE strives to be at the epicentre of change.
+Specifically, we have projects centred upon a range of projects connected to large and small firms, start-up ventures, mature as well as new industries, public and private organisations, and instances related to technology investment and usage in business artefacts and applications, and more.